HL7/fhir-shorthand/input/pagecontent/reference.md

   * valueQuantity = 155.0 http://terminology.hl7.org/CodeSystem/umls#C0439219 "pounds"
   ```

-* Set the units of the same valueQuantity to millimeters, without setting the value (assuming $UCUM has been defined as an alias for http://unitsofmeasure.org):
+* Set the units of Observation.valueQuantity to pounds, using the UMLS unit code (not recommended) and a display string, without setting the value (assuming $UMLS has been defined as an alias for http://terminology.hl7.org/CodeSystem/umls):

   ```
-  * valueQuantity = $UCUM#mm "millimeters"
+  * valueQuantity = $UMLS#C0439219 "pounds"
   ```

 * Example of how **incorrect** ordering of rules can result in the loss of a previously assigned value:

   ```
-  * valueQuantity.unit = "millimeters"
+  * valueQuantity.unit = "millimeter"
   * valueQuantity = 55.0 'mm'
   ```
   Note that the second rule **clears** valueQuantity in its entirety before applying the specified values, so the result is: